 An abdominal mass is an abnormal growth in the abdomen.
-An abdominal mass causes visible swelling and may change the shape of the abdomen.
-A person with an abdominal mass may notice weight gain and symptoms such as abdominal discomfort, pain, and bloating.
+It causes visible swelling and may change the shape of the abdomen.
+You may notice weight gain and symptoms like abdominal discomfort, pain, and bloating.

 The stomach is also divided into two sections: the epigastric section and the periumbilical section.
 The periumbilical section is located below and around the belly button; the epigastric section is located above the belly button and below the ribs.